-- Visit the Department of Human Services website or call 13 17 94 to speak with a social worker.
+Visit Services Australia or call 13 17 94 to speak with a social worker.

-- Visit the Contact Financial Counselling Australia website, for free, independent and confidential financial counselling to people in financial difficult.
+Visit Financial Counselling Australia, for free, independent and confidential financial counselling to people in financial difficulty.

-- If you are having problems with debt, contact the National Debt Helpline on 1800 007 007 or visit the National Debt Helpline website.
+If you are having problems with debt, contact the National Debt Helpline on 1800 007 007.

-- Cancer Council's pro bono services may be able to assist you.
-You can find out more about this service by calling 13 11 20 or visiting the Cancer Council website.
+Cancer Council's pro bono services may be able to assist you.
+Find out about this service by calling 13 11 20 or visiting Cancer Council.